 Ten years and 25 semesters later, with results from 390 audiologists (all with MA degrees and an average of 15 years experience), the summative data show a very strong tendency toward Guardian temperaments (82% in the middle bar, compared to 40% in the general population on the left).
-Since then, I have posed the same assignment to AuD graduate students (from 2008 to 2016, right hand bar), and have also frequently asked attendees at workshops to spend 10 minutes on this exercise, with very similar results.
+Since then, I have posed the same assignment to AuD graduate students (another 10-year project from 2008 to 2017, right hand bar), and have also frequently asked attendees at workshops to spend 10 minutes on this exercise, with very similar results.
 For instance, among 27 practitioners in a recent workshop, our results were 0% Rationals, 18% Artisans, 15% Idealists, and 67% Guardians.

 “Knowing Thyself” Stimulated Change

 Of course, this exercise does not represent rigorous science, but it does given us food for thought.
 We would expect certain temperaments to be drawn to some professions compared to others.
 For information on each temperament, visit the Keirsey website; specific to our topic, we learn that Guardians:

 - Are given to service and preserving social institutions